Ngineer101/minimalizt/src/content/blog/principles-for-ai-native-apps.md

 - Conversation history is properly segmented by user and tenant.
 - AI-generated content follows the same access controls as human-generated content.

-This isn't just about authenticating AI endpoints.
+This isn't just about authenticating AI endpoints (which should always be done).
 It's about making AI operations security-aware by default.
 When an AI model searches for context, it must operate within the same security model as the rest of your application.
 It should be **impossible** for it to access data it doesn't have permission to see.

 #### How does this look in practice?